 This was one of the rare occasions that I allowed myself the luxury of TV time.
 And I managed to sit through the whole show for a good reason.

 It was mainly to see how my favourite pair Nazril and Sazzy were doing.
 They were the early favourites and they managed to hold on tenaciously to their position.
 According to my beloved wife Shadah (who had never missed a single episode) Nazril and Sazzy were awarded 100 points by a ‘jury’ twice before.

-This happened again on Saturday night for a third time when Fauziah Latif awarded them 100 points for the ‘romantic’ sequence, one of two dance sequences they had to do.
+This happened again on Saturday night for the third time when Fauziah Latif awarded them 100 points for the ‘romantic’ sequence, one of two dance sequences they had to do.
 They came away with good credentials that night.

-OP (Old Putera) Nazril Mohd Idrus was a tiny tot way back in the mid ‘70s when I first knew him.
-His late father Allahyarham Mohd Idrus Ahmad (we were colleagues at the NPC) and mom Rohani were family friends.
-Together with others at the NPC then ( namely Arshad and Khalidah, Allahyarham Ruslan and Siti Hawa Salleh (now Datuk, Dr), Ibrahim and Sharifah , Ahmad Berek and Aishah, Tembun and Aminah, and OP Mahyudin and Rohani (now Dr) ) there were frequent family gatherings.
+OP (Old Putera) Nazril Mohd Idrus was a tiny tot way back in the mid - ‘70s when I first knew him.
+His late father Allahyarham Mohd Idrus Ahmad (we were colleagues at the NPC) and mum Rohani were family friends.
+Together with others at the NPC then ( namely Arshad and Khalidah, Allahyarham Ruslan and Siti Hawa Salleh (now Datuk, Dr), Ibrahim and Sharifah, Ahmad Berek and Aishah, Tembun and Aminah, and OP Mahyudin and Rohani (now Dr) ) there were frequent family gatherings.
 OP Nazril was barely 3 years old then and his brother Naza a few years older.